October 4, 2017

 I appreciate you asking, but it’s impossible for me to fish everywhere along Louisiana’s coast enough to know what’s going on everywhere.

-This is why I created LAFB Inshore and why I recommend you check there for fishing reports:
+This is why I created the LAFB Elite Community and why I recommend you check there for fishing reports:

 Thanks, Gary.